Contributor: Suzanne Riordan. Lesson ID: 13950

 A speech, of course, is written to be spoken.
 It's usually meant to persuade people.

-In 1962, President John F. Kennedy gave a speech at Rice University in which he declared that the United States would go to the moon.
+In 1962, President John F. Kennedy gave a speech at Rice University declaring that the United States would go to the moon.

 Journalism

-Below is an excerpt from Fall of Berlin Wall: How 1989 reshaped the modern world by BBC News.
+Below is an excerpt from Fall of Berlin Wall: How 1989 reshaped the modern world.

 Now that you've learned what creative nonfiction is, head over to the Got It? section to test your knowledge!